Homemade Sourdough Rye Bread

 • Add bread flour.
 Add the bread flour to the water mixture.
 Stir to combine.

 • Add rye flour.
 Next, add the rye flour, and stir to combine so the flour is fully incorporated.
+(If you're using caraway seed, mix that in now as well.)
 Form the dough into a ball.
-Cover and allow to sit for 30 minutes.
+Cover and let it sit for 30 minutes.

 • Stretch and folds.
 Pick up one side of the dough, stretch it, and fold the dough over.
 Tip: Wet your hands with some water to prevent the dough from sticking.
 Turn the bowl 90 degrees and repeat.
 Repeat this process until all four corners of the dough have been stretched up and folded over.
-Cover and allow to sit for 30 minutes.
+Cover and let it sit for 30 minutes.
 Repeat the stretch and folds 3 or 4 times.
 Flip the dough over.
-Cover the dough and allow it to sit for 30 minutes.
+Cover the dough and let it sit for 30 minutes.
 Repeat the stretch and fold two more times.

 • Bulk rise.
 Cover the dough and allow it to sit at room temperature for 8-12 hours or until it has doubled in size.
 The temperature of the room will affect the rise time.
 A warmer room will be quicker than a cooler room.